-36 May not be combined with WI4042 Dynamical Systems.
+Offered only in odd years.
+May not be combined with WI4042 Dynamical Systems.

+Leiden Univ.
+Bayesian Statistics 6

+MM-STAR Assymptotic statistics 8

 MM-STAR Measure-theoretic probability 8

 MM-STAR Machine learning theory 8

 MM-Multi Forensic probability and statistics 8

 MM-STAR Time series 8

-MM-Diamant Probabilistic and Extremal Combinatorics 8

 The following non-mathematics courses are recommended:

-Code Course name EC IN4301 Performance Analysis 5
+Code Course name EC

+IN4341 Performance Analysis 5

-- 3. The non-mathematics elective space may be used for - non-mathematics courses required for the subject of the chosen thesis project, - homologation, i.e. courses at Bachelor's level required to obtain the necessary prior knowledge for a course at Master's level, - · courses of the SEC specialisation, or - an internship of 12 (WI5012) or 18 (WI5118) credits;
+- 3. The non-mathematics elective space may be used for - non-mathematics courses required for the subject of the chosen thesis project, - homologation, i.e. courses at Bachelor's level required to obtain the necessary prior knowledge for a course at Master's level, - courses of the SEC specialisation, - the Joint Interdisciplinary Project (TUD4040) or - an internship of 12 (WI5012) or 18 (WI5118) credits;